 The football team making five bowl appearances

-The men's basketball program reaching the NCAA Tournament in 2004, 2005 and 2010, and the NIT on three occasions
+The men's basketball program reaching the NCAA Tournament in 2004, 2005 and 2010, and the NIT on four occasions

 The women's basketball team making NCAA Tournament appearances in 2008 and 2012, and reaching the WNIT championship game in 2014 while playing before the first sellout crowds (12,222) in the history of the program

 The women's soccer team earning its first-ever NCAA Tournament bid in 2005 and scoring a first round upset of Texas in Austin